slarmoo/.github/profile/webServices/webSocket/chat.md

 ### Name component

-The `Name` component implements a simple input element that uses the passed in setter function to update the name variable (in the calling component) whenever text is entered in the input field.
+The `Name` component implements a simple input element that uses the updateName function function to change the name used by the entire application.

 ```jsx
 function Name({ updateName }) {